Initialized empty Git repository in /path/to/repository/.git/

 $ git remote add origin https://github.com/user/repo.git

-: Pushes changes to a remote repository.
+git push <remote> <branch>: Pushes changes to a remote repository.

 Example: